cshotton/TempSensor/README.md

  the tabs on the longer portion of the case into the box portion, locking the two together.

  The finished result can be seen above.

+ ## Use
+ The sensor started as a special purpose project to push data from multiple sensors around the house into a dashboard application.

+ When the device is first powered on, it creates a Wifi access point called "AutoConnectAP".
+Connect to that WiFi access point with your external device and you should be presented with the initial configuration page for the device.
+ Some of the settings are likely not suitable for your application and should be adjusted accordingly in the source code.

+ Once WiFi is configured, the device starts its internal HTTP processes and begins collecting and transmitting data.
+ The built-in web server handles several routes.

+ Given a host name like "outside_temp.local", the default route http://outside_temp.local/ will return a JSON object containing temperature and humidity values.

+ Other routes include:

+  * GET /get - returns a JSON object containing the current configuration data
+  * POST /set - receives a JSON object containing configuration data to change within the sensor.
+See the example CURL command in the source code
+  * GET /reset - forces the device to re-enter wifi configuration mode
+  * GET /push - forces the device to execute its data "push" functionality